DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

+DigiNode Tools v0.3.2 - 2022-07-09 Test Release
+- Fix: Formatting for Disk Usage in Status Monitor
+- Fix: Formatting for 'DigiAsset Node is not running' message in Status Monitor

 DigiNode Tools v0.3.1 - 2022-07-09 Test Release
 - New: DigiNode Tools now work on x86_64 architecture so you can use it to setup a DigiNode on PC hardware.
 (Please help test!)
 - Change: Rename Go-IPFS to Kubo (the name has been changed)